 The most important thing is to understand how much you are currently spending each month on groceries and developing a lower goal amount.

-The lower goal amount can be anything you, but I suggest that you stick to a figure closer to your current spending as reducing your grocery budget slowly will lead to more success long term. issues.
+The lower goal amount can be anything you want, but I suggest that you stick to a figure closer to your current spending.

 I also suggest that you have a weekly budget instead of a monthly budget.